-State College-Southeast Technical is committed to a policy of
+State College Southeast (MSCS) is committed to a policy of

 nondiscrimination in employment and education opportunity.
 No person